-Cleopatra had four children, one with Julius Caesar and three more with Mark Antony.
-The children lived with her and Antony in Egypt and were raised as princes.
-But after Cleopatra killed herself, what happened to them?
+Cleopatra had four children: one with Julius Caesar and three with Mark Antony.
+So, after Cleopatra killed herself, what happened to them?

 Caesarion was Cleopatra’s eldest child.
 On top, two statues that probably represent Caesarion.
 Bottom, a relief showing Caesarion (center) with his parents: Julius Caesar (left) and Cleopatra (right).
 The relief is from the Hathor Temple at Dendera, Egypt.
 Cleopatra commissioned it.
 (Photo: Institute for the Study of the Ancient World/CCBY2.0)

 Caesarion is the best known of Cleopatra’s children by far.
 And that is probably because she claimed Caesarion was Julius Caesar’s child.
 Not everyone believed her.
 But Caesar himself seems to have believe it.